EquityyProject/EQTYY-V1.0/README.md

-# solv-v2-ivo
+# EQUITYY-V1.0

 Solv Protocol is the decentralized platform for creating, managing and trading Financial NFTs.

-This repository contains the core smart contracts for IVO (Initial Voucher Offering) on SOLV offering marketpalce.
+This repository contains the core smart contracts for IVO (Initial Voucher Offering) on EQUITYY offering marketpalce.

 ## Structure